 Vertical Sync synchronizes FPS to monitor’s refresh rate to prevent tearing.

-Most nVidia GPUs have Adaptive VSync and AMD have Dynamic VSync, which can be enabled via GPU control panel.
+Alternatively, most nVidia GPUs have Adaptive VSync and AMD have Dynamic VSync, which can be enabled via GPU control panel.
 It automatically enables VSync if framerate exceeds display refresh rate, and disables it otherwise.